-This report is Confidential and dealt with in a confidential session, under Section 5.23 (2) (c) of the Local Government Act 1995 as the report deals with a matter where a contract is entered into 14.2 REPLACEMENT OF ONE LANDFILL COMPACTOR AT TAMALA PARK File No: GF - 20 - 0001579 Attachments(s): Nil Date: 2 October 2020 Responsible Officer: Chief Executive Officer
+This report is Confidential and dealt with in a confidential session, under Section 5.23 (2) (c) of the Local Government Act 1995 as the report deals with a matter where a contract is entered into

+a contract is critered a contract is entered into

+14.2 REPLACEMENT OF ONE LANDFILL COMPACTOR AT TAMALA PARK

+File No: GF - 20 - 0001579

+Attachments(s): Nil

+Date: 2 October 2020

+Responsible Officer: Chief Executive Officer

-- 1. Authorise the CEO to award the supply of one Landfill Compactor to WesTrac Pty Ltd at the price detailed within the report. - 2.
-Authorise the CEO to advise the unsuccessful tenderers of the outcome of the tender process.
+- Authorise the CEO to award the supply of one Landfill Compactor to WesTrac Pty Ltd at the price detailed within the report. - Authorise the CEO to advise the unsuccessful tenderers of the outcome of the tender process.